BEST WESTERN Bay Harbor Hotel

 Memorial visitors frequently enjoy the De Soto National Memorial’s many special events.
 Don’t miss the outstanding scenery as well as the plentiful outdoor activities, including fishing, boating, De Soto hiking trails, and more.

-The Florida Museum of Photographic Arts, also known as FMoPA, is located in the Cube at Rivergate Plaza in one of Tampa's top fine-arts district.
-Explore rotating and permanent world-class exhibitions of photography, take photography classes, or attend one of the museum's special event.
+Originally opened in 2001, the Florida Museum of Photographic Arts is located in the Cube at Rivergate Plaza in one of Tampa's top fine-arts district.
+Explore rotating and permanent world-class exhibitions of photography, take photography classes, or attend First Fridays at FMofPA.

 It is also a popular choice for west central Florida private events, including weddings, graduations, and business meetings.
 The museum is open from Tuesday through Sunday, with hours varying throughout the week and weekend.
 It is also free, though donations are suggested.

-The Glazer Childrens Museum, located alongside the Tampa Riverwalk in downtown Tampa, is a unique west central Florida experience.
+Located alongside the Tampa Riverwalk in downtown Tampa, the Glazer Children's Museum is a unique west central Florida experience.
 With a focus on visitor experience and educational programming, the museum is a fun destination for both parents and their kids.

 Explore over 170 hands-on exhibits and engage your kids through fascinating discovery processes.
 The museum is divided into multiple-themed areas, including the Engineers Workshop, KidsPort, Firehouse, Central Bank, Vet Clinic, Art Smart, and more.